ygnoh/double-click-highlighter/README.md

 # double-click highlighter

-Read codes faster.
-Using this, you can easily find same words by double-click.
-Do not find manually anymore!
+Read code faster.
+Using this, you can easily find and highlight same words by double-click.
+Don't do it manually anymore!

 [Chrome extension download link](https://chrome.google.com/webstore/detail/double-click-highlighter/pjoefdookgagjjkdfimpdigdfgcidapa/related?hl=ko&authuser=2)